satoshi-bitninja/node-bitmusa-api/README.md

 - createOrder(): Creates an order.
 - cancelOrder(): Cancels an order.
 - getOrder(): Gets details of a specific order. [not supported]
-- getOpenedOrders(): Gets a list of open orders.
+- getOpenOrderList(): Gets a list of all open orders. [not supported specific market]
-- getOrderedOrders() : Gets the list of orders in a specific market.
+- getOrderList() : Gets the list of orders in a specific market.
-- getTradedOrders() : Retrieves the list of trades in a specific market.
+- getTradeList() : Retrieves the list of trades in a specific market.
 - getOrderBook() : Retrieves order book information for a specific market.
 - getTicker() : Gets the current ticker information for a specific market.
 - getRecentTrades(): Retrieves the recent trades of a specific market.
-- getMarketDetail() : Gets the details of a specific market.
+- getMarketDetail() : Gets the details of a specific market. [not supported]
 - getAssetHistory() : Retrieves deposit and withdrawal history.
 - getAssetBalance() : Retrieves the balance of a held asset.
 - getAssetList(): Gets the list of assets held.
 - getMarkets(): Gets the list of available markets.
-- requestWithdrawal(): Requests a withdrawal.
+- requestWithdrawal(): Requests a withdrawal. [not supported]
-- getDepositAddress(): Creates a deposit address.
+- getDepositAddress(): Creates a deposit address. [not supported]
-- getFees() : Retrieves transaction fee information.
+- getFees() : Retrieves transaction fee information. [not supported]

 ### Future
 - createFutureOrder(): Creates a future order.
-- createFutureSellOrder(): Creates a future sell order.
-- createFutureBuyOrder(): Creates a futures buy order.
-- closeFutureSellOrder(): Close a future sell order.
-- closeFutureBuyOrder(): Close a future buy order.
+- closeFutureOrder(): Close a future order.
 - cancelFutureOrder(): Cancels a futures order.
 - getFutureOrderPosition(): Gets details of a specific futures order position.
 - getFutureOpenOrderList(): Gets a list of open futures orders.